datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![Go to rstudio.cloud and find the terminal in your project, and use the git clone command to get your fork](images/07_pull_requests/07_githubbasics_pull_requests-12.png)

-where you replace `your_username` with your Github username.
+where you replace `your_username` with your GitHub username.
 This should create a folder on your rstudio.cloud account called `newproject`.
 You may have to enter your username and password.

 ![You may have to use your username and password to clone](images/07_pull_requests/07_githubbasics_pull_requests-13.png)